palkerecsenyi/firestore-serializers/README.md

 A fix for this is to manually store Firestore data in your own caching system (e.g. React Native's AsyncStorage or LocalStorage in a browser).
 However, this often presents challenges because Firestore documents can contain non-serializable values.

-This library does the heavy lifting for you, by converting special Firestore types (e.g. GeoPoint or DocumentReference) in your documents to serializable values, and vice-versa.
+This library does the heavy lifting for you, by converting special Firestore types (e.g. GeoPoint or DocumentReference) in your documents into serializable values, and vice-versa.

 ## Installation
 ```